FairNAS: Rethinking Evaluation Fairness of Weight Sharing Neural Architecture Search

 For object detection, we treat FairNAS models as drop-in replacements for RetinaNet's backbone \cite{lin2017focal}.
 We follow the same setting as \cite{lin2017focal} and exploit MMDetection toolbox \cite{chen2019mmdetection} for training.
 All the models are trained and evaluated on MS COCO dataset (train2017 and val2017 respectively) \cite{lin2014coco} for 12 epochs with a batch size of 16.
 The initial learning rate is 0.01 and decayed by 0.1$\times$ at epochs 8 and 11.

-Table~\ref{table:fairnas-coco-retina} shows our models have better transferability than MobileNetV2 \cite{sandler2018mobilenetv2}, Single-Path NAS \cite{stamoulis2019single}, MnasNet\cite{tan2018mnasnet}, MobileNetV3 \cite{howard2019searching} and MixNet-M \cite{tan2020mixconv}.
+The input features from these backbones to the FPN module are from the last depthwise layers of stage 2 to 5\footnote{We follow the typical nomination for the definition of stages and the orders start from 1.}.
+The number of output channels of FPN is kept 256 as \cite{lin2017focal}.
+We also use $\alpha=0.25$ and $\gamma=2.0$ for the focal loss.
+Given longer training epochs and other tricks, the detection performance can be improved further.
+However, it's sufficient to compare the transferability of various methods.
+The results are given in Table~\ref{table:fairnas-coco-retina}, we have the best transferability.